11 Reasons to Visit & Exciting Things to Do in Chiapas, MexicoMexico

 Enormous and cascading into a beautiful turquoise pool, one of our favorite aspects of the Rainbow Falls is that rather than falling in one giant bucket of water, it falls along the cliff it runs over–the effect is beautiful.

-Some of the smaller waterfalls at the park were also worth a look–this one reminded me forcibly of the Plitvice Lakes in Croatia:
+Some of the smaller waterfalls at the park were also beautiful–this one reminded me forcibly of the Plitvice Lakes in Croatia:

 Hike to El Chilfon and don’t want to head back down?
 Don’t worry: as long as you didn’t go up the “wrong” (left) side like us, you can zipline most of the way back down!
 Our wrong turn worked to our benefit, however–looking at where the viewing platform is on the opposite side of the waterfall, I think that we got the better view.